Diabetes And Low Blood Sugar

 Try to avoid blood sugar dips as much as possible.
 When you feel that your sugar levels are plummeting, try to have an easily digestible carbohydrate immediately to avoid losing consciousness.
 As a healthy food habit, incorporate whole grains, fibre-rich food items in meals and snacks as they prevent sudden dips in blood sugar due to the high amount of fibre and a low glycemic index.
 They ensure that the food passes slowly through the gut and the energy is released deliberately.
 Avoid junk food and limit the intake of alcohol and caffeine as they can worsen the low blood sugar levels.

-Read More: 8 Effective Herbs to Lower Blood Sugar
+Read More About 8 Effective Herbs to Lower Blood Sugar